Hafizullah Amin: Afghan-Soviet relations

 Not everything went as planned, and Andropov talked about "the undesirable turn of events" taking place in Afghanistan under Amin's rule.
 Andropov also brought up the ongoing political shift in Afghanistan under Amin; the Soviets were afraid that Amin would move Afghanistan's foreign policy from a pro-Soviet position to a pro-United States position.
 By early-to-mid December 1979, the Soviet leadership had established an alliance with Karmal and Sarwari.

 Those who boast of friendship with us, they can really be our friend when they respect our independence, our soil and our prideful traditions.

 — — Amin stressing the importance of Afghan independence.

 Amin kept a portrait of Joseph Stalin on his desk.
-When Soviet officials criticized him of his brutality, Amin replied "Comrade Stalin showed us how to build socialism in a backward country."
+When Soviet officials criticized him for his brutality, Amin replied "Comrade Stalin showed us how to build socialism in a backward country."

 As it turned out, the relationship between Puzanov and Amin broke down.
 Amin started a smear campaign to discredit Puzanov.
 This in turn led to an assassination attempt against Amin, in which Puzanov participated.